oofdere/oofdere/README.md

  - [x] [Crabrave](https://crabrave.vercel.app) - TypeScript Enums.
 But good.

 ## What's cooking?

- - [ ] progress.cafe - A to-do list that doesn't miss the bigger picture nor the finest details.
+ - [ ] progress.cafe - A to-do list that doesn't miss the bigger picture nor the finest details. (initially rxdb+couch to be replaced in the future by hammock)
  - [ ] Hammock - Kick back.
 TypeScript CouchDB client and eventual PouchDB replacement.
+(I would call it couchbase but someone took that name already and sofabase just doesn't roll off the tounge ya know)
- - [ ] Passport - more info soon!
+ - [ ] Passport - more info soon! (soon is in valve time)
- - [ ] kvcm.live 2.0 - Almost done, but I need a different host for the radio stream.
+ - [ ] kvcm.live 2.0 - Almost done, but I need a different host for the radio stream. (we're on break for the holidays, I think)

 ## Considering adding to the menu
  - [ ] Stream poll thingy - Shows Twitch polls in real-time in a browser source.
 (I'd like to add YouTUbe as well but their API *sucks* whereas with Twitch you just join a public IRC room to read messages.
 I might legit need a relay server for YouTube.)